shrysjain/ftc-leaderboard/README.md

 - **Score Details**: Click on team names to view detailed information including city, state, country, and other relevant details.
 - **Responsive Design**: Optimized for desktop and mobile devices.
 - **Interactive UI**: Buttons for each region allow easy navigation and exploration of different leaderboards.
+- **Public API**: Provides a REST API for developers to fetch regional match information.

 ## Built With